Creatiwity/witycms-doc/installation.md

 ### Database

-wityCMS needs a MySQL database to run which is available on most of the web servers.
-Fill in the credentials provided by your hosting company in the form.
+wityCMS needs a *MySQL* database to run.
+It is available in the majority of the web servers.
+Fill in the form with the credentials provided by your hosting company.

 ![](installer-03.png)